ml4ai/automates-v2/docs/source/air_spec.md

 Some languages (including Fortran and Python) provide mechanisms for making variable declarations private (such as Python's name mangling, by prepending an underscore to a variable name).

 >FOR NOW: Our hypothesis is that simply prepending another underscore (following python [name mangling](https://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references)) will make the "private" variable [`<base_name>`](#base-name) unique from other variable names.
-Also, Program Analysis will "preserve" the semantics of privacy by ensuring there are no outer-scope references to a private variable, and this will carry through in explicit references (or lack thereof, in this case) captured in the GrFN spec (in particular, in the [`<function_reference_spec>`](#function-reference-specification)s of the "body" of container and loop\_plate function specs).
+Also, Program Analysis will "preserve" the semantics of privacy by ensuring there are no outer-scope references to a private variable, and this will carry through in explicit references (or lack thereof, in this case) captured in the AIR spec (in particular, in the [`<function_reference_spec>`](#function-reference-specification)s of the "body" of container and loop\_plate function specs).

 ### Variable Value Domain